 How to Split Large ‘tar’ Archive into Multiple Files of Certain Size

-Are you worried of transferring or uploading large files over a network, then worry no more, because you can move your files in bits to deal with slow network speeds by splitting them into blocks of a given size.
+Are you worried about transferring or uploading large files over a network?
+Worry no more, because you can move your files in bits to deal with slow network speeds by splitting them into blocks of a given size.

-In this how-to guide, we shall briefly explore the creation of archive files and splitting them into blocks of a selected size.
-We shall use tar, one of the most popular archiving utilities on Linux and also take advantage of the split utility to help us break our archive files into small bits.
+In this how-to guide, we will briefly explore the creation of archive files and splitting them into blocks of a selected size.
+We will use tar, one of the most popular archiving utilities on Linux, and also take advantage of the split utility to help us break our archive files into small parts.

-Create and Split tar into Multiple Files or Parts in Linux
+Splitting tar Archives into Multiple Parts on Linux

 Before we move further, let us take note of, how these utilities can be used, the general syntax of a tar and split command is as follows: